Menoken Indian Village Site: Description

-This site, first excavated in the 1930s, was thought for many years to be that of a Mandan village visited by the French explorer La Verendrye, but archaeological investigations in the 1990s and early 2000s have revealed evidence that the site is actually somewhat older, and that the site was probably occupied by ancestors of one of the region's major tribal groups, with an occupation period c.
+This site, first excavated in the 1930s, was thought for many years to be that of a Mandan village visited by the French explorer La Verendrye, but archaeological investigations in the 1990s and early 2000s have revealed evidence that the site is somewhat older and was probably occupied by ancestors of one of the region's major tribal groups, with an occupation period c.
 1100-1300.
 It was probably used as a semi-permanent settlement, from which the occupants would hunt bison and other wildlife.
 Extensive finds exist here of stone tools, predominantly quarried in the Lynch Quarry vicinity to the west, as well as ceramic pottery fragments and bone tools.

-The site was designated a National Historic Landmark in 1964, primarily on the basis of the belief (now known to be incorrect) that it was associated with La Verendrye, but it retains significance to its critical place in the region's prehistoric chronology, and its archaeological importance.
-Elements of the site's improvements, made during the Great Depression, were listed on the National Register of Historic Places in 2010.
-The site, acquired by the state in 1937, is open to the public, with a walking trail that has interpretive signage.
+The site was designated a National Historic Landmark in 1964, primarily on the basis of the belief (now known to be incorrect) that it was associated with La Verendrye, but it retains significance to its critical place in the region's prehistoric chronology and its archaeological importance.
+Elements of the site's improvements made during the Great Depression were listed on the National Register of Historic Places in 2010.
+The site was acquired by the state in 1937 and is open to the public, with a walking trail that has interpretive signage.